LunAres: Habitat

-Each module is equipped with all the necessities, that are crucial for conducting research, the safety of the crew, and their daily routines.

 AstroMentalHealth

 AstroMentalHealth was one of 13 Polish experiments conducted during the IGNIS mission on the Ax-4 mission.
 The project enabled, a direct comparison of psychological data collected simultaneously on the International Space Station and in a terrestrial space habitat.
 As part of the study, astronauts completed daily psychological questionnaires, recorded video diaries, and documented key mission moments.
 A parallel analog mission was carried out at the Lunares Research Station, where identical procedures were implemented to mirror those performed in orbit.
 The experiment focused on monitoring astronauts’ mental health and behavioral adaptation in conditions of isolation, stress, and limited resources.
 The findings are expected to support the development of improved psychological monitoring and intervention methods for long-duration missions, as well as for individuals working in extreme environments on Earth.